emmawalshdev/The-Book-bar/testing.md

         - Click register link, confirm navigation to register page
         - Click Login link, confirm navigation to login page
         - Click Login link, confirm that session cookie is active
+        - Attempt to access the profile page, add a book page and manage genres page.
+Confirm redirect to access denied page.

     - When a user is logged in:
         - Click profile link, confirm navigation to profile page